roartiz/Minecraft-Builder/README.md

 An up-to-date collection of installation instructions for Minecraft files, utilites, and mods.

 ### Getting Started
 >This guide covers setting up the installation and required mods that you'll need to access the server.
-[All of the files you need can be found here](https://drive.google.com/drive/folders/1cEn3LVxxaCAZCpomDuQk2tDxF8ocPCHA?usp=sharing).
+[The files you need can be found here](https://drive.google.com/drive/folders/1cEn3LVxxaCAZCpomDuQk2tDxF8ocPCHA?usp=sharing).

 # Table of Contents